 Future expansion of our campus is a renewed focus: a successful capital campaign from 2008-2010 called “Ministry for Tomorrow” (MFT) provided resources which raised $1.6 million to renovate the Nave, Narthex, and Chapel; install a new pipe organ; and establish a fund to purchase 2 acres of property adjacent to the church.
 The church purchased this property in 2014 and is in a parish-wide discernment process to determine how God’s spirit is leading us to use the property for both needs at St. Andrew’s and for the community.

 In April of 2019, after almost 7 years with us, Father Tim was called back to his home state to be the Rector of St. James in Alexandria, LA.
-Starting on July 14, 2019, we welcome the Rev. Rosemari Sullivan to serve as our interim while we search for a Priest-In-Charge.
+Starting on July 14, 2019, we welcomed the Rev. Rosemari Sullivan to serve as our interim while we search for a Priest-In-Charge.